Billy Gibbons: Solo career

-On July 31, 2015, it was announced that Gibbons' solo project will be named Billy Gibbons and the BFG's featuring musicians Mike Flanigin, GG Maartine (née Martine GuiGui), Joe Hardy and Greg Morrow.
+On July 31, 2015, it was announced that Gibbons' solo project would be named Billy Gibbons and the BFG's featuring musicians Mike Flanigin, GG Maartine (née Martine GuiGui), Joe Hardy and Greg Morrow.
 Their debut album, Perfectamundo, was released on November 6, 2015.

 Gibbons' second solo album, The Big Bad Blues, was released on September 21, 2018, via Concord Records.
 At the 40th Blues Music Awards in May 2019, the album was named as 'Blues Rock Album of the Year'.

 In a 2019 interview with Guitar World, Gibbons said that he was already starting to work on his next solo release: "I think we're going to call it Hardware, and that's in tribute to Joe Hardy, our stalwart engineer for four decades.
 He recently passed on, but in his wake he left the instruction manual -- 'Here's how to do it.'
 We're still trying to get to the back chapters.
 It goes deep."
 The album was released in 2021.

 Other music-related appearances

 Gibbons added guitar to the track "Dias Raros" from Diamante Eléctrico of Bogotá, Colombia.

-Gibbons played the first slide guitar lead on the song "Dead End Streets" on Al Jourgensen of Ministry's side project Revolting Cocks album Cocked and Loaded.
+He played the first slide guitar lead on the song "Dead End Streets" on Al Jourgensen of Ministry's side project Revolting Cocks album Cocked and Loaded.
 He wrote, played guitar on and sang "Willin' for Satisfaction" from Def Leppard guitarist Vivian Campbell's 2005 solo album Two Sides of If.

 Gibbons collaborated with the Queens of the Stone Age on the song "Burn the Witch" from the album Lullabies to Paralyze.
 ZZ Top's "Precious and Grace" was recorded with lead vocals provided by Mark Lanegan as a bonus track for the album.
 Gibbons has claimed this was one of his favorite collaborations and "Precious and Grace" was later added back into ZZ Top's set lists.
 Gibbons was selected to guest the follow-up album Era Vulgaris but was unable due to scheduling conflicts.